vitoordaz/bittrex.github.io/README.md

 `int` | signed 32-bit integer
 `long` | signed 64-bit integer

+_*Note:* the `decimal` type is not correctly encoded in the current release.
+See [Beta Issue #15](https://github.com/Bittrex/beta/issues/15)._

 ### Connecting
-The Beta WS API endpoint is https://beta.bittrex.com/signalr.
+The WS API endpoint is https://socket.bittrex.com/signalr.
 Once connected, be sure to connect to the `c2` hub.
 No other hubs are supported for use by Bittrex customers.

 ### Response Handling
 All responses are compressed by the server using GZip (via a 'deflate' API - there are no headers) and base64 encoded prior to transmission.
 Users must reverse this process to retrieve the JSON payload.
 Further, field keys in the response JSON are minified.
 [Appendix A](#appendix-a-minified-json-keys) contains a table of the keys and their un-minified counterparts.